 Pros: More engaging than banner or carousel ads

-Cons: Challenging to create a great video to use with your ads.
-Keep in mind that Facebook users prefer shorter video ads that span 15 seconds or less.
+Cons: Challenging to create video.
+Keep in mind that Facebook users prefer shorter video ads with a span of less than 15 seconds.

 What it is: Video-like ads that use a combination of animated photos and text to tell a story.